FusionAuth/fusionauth-site/site/_posts/2022-06-22-what-is-scim.md

 You can also use SCIM to move portions of your identity from a source of truth to another system, possibly outside of your organization.
 For example, if you sign up for a SaaS application and you have your data stored in an identity server, the identity server can use SCIM to push some of your information, such as your email address, over to the SaaS application, while withholding other information, such as your birth date.

+Another common use case is where you are not necessarily provisioning the same resources in multiple systems, but rather just provisioning them on to a single SCIM server.
+If you have multiple SCIM clients that want to provision them and query the resource data, this can make sense, especially if the clients are third party products that already know how to "speak" SCIM.

 When getting started with an identity system, you often need to provision users, and SCIM can help you do so.
 For CIAM (Customer Identity and Access Management) systems, self-registration can work in certain scenarios, but there may be applications for which user self-provisioning is not acceptable.

 There are additional [use cases outlined in the RFC](https://datatracker.ietf.org/doc/html/rfc7642#section-3).